tidy-finance/website/docs/34_fama_french_replication.md

 # Replicating Fama and French factors

 In this chapter, we provide a replication of the famous Fama and French factor portfolios.
 The Fama and French three-factor model [see @Fama1993] is a cornerstone of asset pricing.
 On top of the market factor represented by the traditional CAPM beta, the model includes the size and value factors to explain the cross section of returns.
-We introduce both factors in the previous chapter, and their definition remains the same.
+We introduce both factors in Chapter 9, and their definition remains the same.
 Size is the SMB factor (small-minus-big) that is long small firms and short large firms.
 The value factor is HML (high-minus-low) and is long in high book-to-market firms and short in low book-to-market counterparts.

 The current chapter relies on this set of packages.